David McBride (whistleblower): Career

-He then served two tours of duty in Afghanistan in 2011 and 2013, for which he received a combat services medal.
+McBride twice deployed to Afghanistan, in 2011 and 2013.
 He was medically discharged with post-traumatic stress disorder in 2017.

+In 2023, McBride published his memoir The Nature of Honour.

-Leak of alleged war crimes
+Leak of military documents

-McBride made internal allegations of war crimes committed by Australian forces in Afghanistan, then subsequently supplied classified information about these allegations to the Australian Broadcasting Corporation.
-An investigation by Major General Justice Paul Brereton, which began in May 2016 and whose results were made public in November 2020, found "credible information" that war crimes were committed by Australians.
+In 2016, McBride leaked classified military documents to the Australian Broadcasting Corporation (ABC).
+McBride had previously raised concerns within the Australian Defence Force about the dangers of increasingly restrictive rules of engagement and the nature of investigations into members of the special forces.
+The ABC found evidence of war crimes and published the information in their 2017 publication The Afghan Files.
+McBride was allegedly unhappy with ABC's reporting of his documents.

-In September 2018, McBride was charged with the theft of Commonwealth property contrary to s 131(1) of the Criminal Code Act 1995; in March 2019 he was charged with a further four offences: three of breaching s 73A(1) of the Defence Act 1903; and another of "unlawfully disclosing a Commonwealth document contrary to s 70(1) of the Crimes Act 1914".
-McBride pleaded not guilty to each of the charges at a 30 May 2019 preliminary hearing and is awaiting trial.
-His legal team includes Nick Xenophon and Mark Davis.
+In September 2018, McBride was arrested at Sydney Airport and charged with the theft of Commonwealth property contrary to s 131(1) of the Criminal Code Act 1995; in March 2019 he was charged with a further four offences: three of breaching s 73A(1) of the Defence Act 1903; and another of "unlawfully disclosing a Commonwealth document contrary to s 70(1) of the Crimes Act 1914".
+McBride pleaded not guilty to each of the charges at a 30 May 2019 preliminary hearing.
+His legal team included Nick Xenophon and Mark Davis.

 In October 2022, it was reported that the case against McBride would proceed to trial.
 McBride and his lawyers had tried to get the prosecution dropped by applying for protection under Australia's whistleblower laws.
-This application relied on expert testimony of 2 witnesses.
-However, the Government moved to quash this testimony (prevent it from being heard) on national security grounds.
-As such, McBride and his team dropped the application, and the trial would go ahead.
+This application relied on expert testimony of two witnesses.
+However, the Australian Government moved to prevent his testimony from being heard on national security grounds.
+Consequently McBride and his team dropped the application to stop the trial saying "there was little prospect of success without their evidence".

+During the case, McBride's lawyers stated he acted out of concern about the nature of the Defence Force's “excessive investigation of soldiers” in Afghanistan.
+McBride believed the investigations were a "PR exercise" to compensate for earlier public allegations of war crimes.
+Justice David Mossop stated "the way you've explained it is that the higher-ups might have been acting illegally by investigating these people too much, and that that was the source of the illegality that was being exposed."
+The prosecution voiced concerns about military personnel being "able to act by reference to something as nebulous as the public interest".